Outlaw (1976 video game): Production

 In their book Atari Inc.: Business is Fun (2012), authors Marty Goldberg and Curt Vendel described the game as an answer to Midway's popular game Gun Fight (1975).
 During development it was internally codenamed Marshall.
 Outlaw was among the early video game with a Western genre theme which arrived in the mid-1970s.
 Jeremy Saucier from The Strong said that unlike Gun Fight, Outlaw focused directly on the "gunfighter" style of Western films such as High Noon (1952) about fast-drawing outlaws and the player exacting justice on them through fast gunplay.

 Like Atari's earlier arcades games such as Pong (1972), Outlaw had no microprocessor, but instead used individual TTL logic chips to implement the game logic.
 Outlaw was built into a custom arcade cabinet featuring a light gun.
 Character sprites were stored in ROM.
 The visual setting of the game—a stylized Old West street—was rendered using a physical screen overlay.

 Release and reception

 Outlaw was released in March 1976.
-It was released in Japan on May 1976 where it was distributed by Namco.
+It was released in Japan in May 1976 where it was distributed by Namco.

 A reviewer in Play Meter compared the title with another Atari arcade game Quiz Show, saying that Outlaw was the more "outstanding " release.
 The reviewer found it similar to Nintendo's arcade game Wild Gunman (1974) which also used a projection system.
 In 2007, Steve Fulton writing for Gamasutra (now Game Developer) dismissed Outlaw saying that the TTL technology was "showing its age", particularly in comparison to the sharper graphics and more thrilling gameplay seen in Gun Fight.